 You will also be considered if you do not meet the above entry requirements, but possess an appropriate level of performance skills and professional experience.

-To maximise your learning experience, the intake for the course is restricted to 14 students each year.
+To maximise your learning experience, we only select a limited number of students each year for this course.
 Admission to this course is via audition.
-Please see our 'Guidance for Applicants' for more information.
+Please see our 'Audition Preparation Guidance' for more information.

 Don't meet our entry requirements?
 You could apply for courses at our International College.

 The majority of applicants for this course register for and attend an audition in the USA in conjunction with the University/Resident Theatre Association (U/RTA).
 Alternatively, online auditions and in-person auditions in the UK are available.
-All details regarding the audition process are included within the guidance for applicants below.
+All details regarding the audition process are included within the guidance for applicants.

 Please note: if you are auditioning in the USA and are an American applicant, this course is eligible for US Federal Loan applications for tuition fee and living cost funding.
 If you are successful in gaining a place on the course, you are responsible for applying for your tuition fee and maintenance loans if this is how you wish to fund your studies.
 We will provide guidance and information at the point of offer regarding the US Federal Loan system and how to apply.